allella/jimmy-craigslist/README.md

 ## Disclaimer
-[Craigstlist's terms of use](https://www.craigslist.org/about/terms.of.use) prohibit scraper, bots, etc.  However, Craiglist provides RSS feeds, therefore expecting and endorsing the use of RSS readers.
+[Craigslist's terms of use](https://www.craigslist.org/about/terms.of.use) prohibit scraper, bots, etc.  However, Craiglist provides RSS feeds, therefore expecting and endorsing the use of RSS readers.
 This code is effectively a personal RSS reader which saves a copy of RSS data and allows real RSS readers (AOL Reader, Feedly, Digg Reader) to consume your personal copies.

 ## Why You Would Care